Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC in SSMs: Theory and computation

 \subsection{`Approximate' asymptotic sufficiency}

-ABC is predicated on the use of `informative' summaries in its implementation, with a vector of sufficient statistics being the only form of summary that replicates the information content of the full sample, and with {the Pitman-Koopman-Darmois Theorem establishing that }sufficiency is attainable only for distributions that are members of the exponential family (EF).
-For the general SSM described by (\ref{meas_gen}) and (\ref{state_gen}) for any $t$ - and with our particular focus being cases where either density does not have an analytical representation - the joint distribution of $\mathbf{y}$ will, almost by default, not be in the EF, and sufficiency reduction will therefore not be feasible.\footnote{Even the simplest SSMs, with all components available, generate moving average-like dependence in the data.
+ABC is predicated on the use of `informative' summaries in its implementation, with a vector of sufficient statistics being the only form of summary that replicates the information content of the full sample, and with {the Pitman-Koopman-Darmois theorem establishing that }sufficiency ({via a set of statistics that is lower in dimension than the full sample}) is attainable only for distributions that are members of the exponential family.
+For the general SSM described by (\ref{meas_gen}) and (\ref{state_gen}) for any $t$ - and with our particular focus being cases where either density does not have an analytical representation - the joint distribution of $\mathbf{y}$ will, almost by default, not be in the exponential family, and sufficiency reduction will therefore not be feasible.\footnote{Even the simplest SSMs, with all components available, generate moving average-like dependence in the data.
 The linear Gaussian SSM is the leading case, and for which simple computations lead to an analytical link between the signal-to-noise ratio and the lack of sufficiency associated with any finite set of statistics calculated from the observations.
 The crux of the problem is that information in the sample does not `accumulate' in the way required for reduction to a sufficient set of statistics of dimension smaller than $T$ to be feasible (see, for example, Anderson, 1958, Chp.
 6).
 The essence of this problem would characterize any SSM nested in (\ref{meas_gen}) and (\ref{state_gen}), simply due to the presence of measurement error.}